 How can I update my information (name, address, phone number and e-mail address) online?

 You can update your name, address, phone number and e-mail address as well as leave comments or questions by going to our Update Member Info form.
-Please do not use this form to provide KQED with a new Credit Card Number.
-If you need to update your credit card, please call the membership department at (415) 553-2150.

 I don’t want to give you my phone number and/or email address on the Web.
 Why is it required?